EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 # PREPARE NFS SERVER

-Launched an EC2 instance with RHEL that will serve as "Web Server" and attached three volumes.
+Launched an EC2 instance with RHEL that will serve as "NFS Server" and attached three volumes.
 To inspect what block devices are attached to the server I ran this command: lsblk

 *screenshot below*